 We are investing in architectural changes (e.g., to better secure expression evaluations) that eliminate entire classes of vulnerabilities rather than patching individual instances.

 We are improving our automated security testing to catch common vulnerability patterns before code is merged.
-And we continuously scanning our supply chain for vulnerabilities that might affect n8n.
+And we are continuously scanning our supply chain for vulnerabilities that might affect n8n.

 Our goal is not just to respond quickly when issues are reported, but to find and fix them before they are reported at all.
 We are building toward a security posture where external reports are the exception rather than the primary discovery mechanism.